-A healthcare plan rushed through Parliament earlier this year by Health Secretary, Matt Hancock, is responsible for the deaths of an estimated 46,0001 children, as well as putting women’s health in danger.
+A healthcare plan rushed through Parliament in 2020 by Health Secretary, Matt Hancock, is responsible for the deaths of an estimated 46,0001 children, and serious health implications for thousands of women.

 Justified by Government orders to “Stay at home, Protect the NHS and Save lives”, these dangerous measures have achieved the total opposite.